 Satisfying the Einstein-Podolsky-Rosen criterion with massive particles

 Abstract: In 1935, Einstein, Podolsky and Rosen (EPR) questioned the completeness of quantum mechanics by devising a quantum state of two massive particles with maximally correlated space and momentum coordinates.
-The EPR criterion qualifies such continuous-variable entangled states, where a measurement of one subsystem seemingly allows for a prediction of the second subsystem beyond the Heisenberg uncertainty relation.
-Up to now, continuous-variable EPR correlations have only been created with photons, while the demonstration of such strongly correlated states with massive particles is still outstanding.
-Here we report on the creation of an EPR-correlated two-mode squeezed state in an ultracold atomic ensemble.
-The state shows an EPR entanglement parameter of 0.18(3), which is 2.4 s.d. below the threshold 1/4 of the EPR criterion.
-We also present a full tomographic reconstruction of the underlying many-particle quantum state.
-The state presents a resource for tests of quantum nonlocality and a wide variety of applications in the field of continuous-variable quantum information and metrology
+The EPR criterion qualifies such continuous-variable entangled states, as shown successfully with light fields.
+Here, we report on the production of massive particles which meet the EPR criterion for continuous phase/amplitude variables.
+The created quantum state of ultracold atoms shows an EPR parameter of 0.18(3), which is 2.4 standard deviations below the threshold of 1/4.
+Our state presents a resource for tests of quantum nonlocality with massive particles and a wide variety of applications in the field of continuous-variable quantum information and metrology.